Oceania

 /a> (30) Bislama Carolinian Chamorro Chinese Cook Islands Māori English Fiji Hindi Fijian French Gilbertese Hawaiʻian Hiri Motu Indonesian Japanese Māori Marshallese Nauruan New Zealand Sign Language Niuean Norfuk Palauan Pitkern Rapa Nui Rotuman Samoan Spanish Tok Pisin Tokelauan Tongan Tuvaluan

 Oceania (.mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}UK: /ˌoʊsiˈɑːniə, ˌoʊʃi-, -ˈeɪn-/ OH-s(h)ee-AH-nee-ə, -AY-, US: /ˌoʊʃiˈæniə, -ˈɑːn-/ ⓘ OH-shee-A(H)N-ee-ə)[4] is a geographical region including Australasia, Melanesia, Micronesia, and Polynesia.[5][6]
-Outside of the English-speaking world, Oceania is generally considered a continent, while Australia is regarded as an island or a continental landmass within that continent.[7][8][9][10]
-Spanning the Eastern and Western Hemispheres, at the centre of the water hemisphere, Oceania is estimated to have a land area of about 9,000,000 square kilometres (3,500,000 sq mi) and a population of around 44.4 million as of 2022.
+Outside of the English-speaking world, Oceania is generally considered a continent, while Mainland Australia is regarded as its continental landmass.[7][8][9][10]
+Spanning the Eastern and Western hemispheres, at the centre of the water hemisphere, Oceania is estimated to have a land area of about 9,000,000 square kilometres (3,500,000 sq mi) and a population of around 44.4 million as of 2022.
 Oceania is the smallest continent in land area and the second-least populated after Antarctica.

 Oceania has a diverse mix of economies from the highly developed and globally competitive financial markets of Australia, French Polynesia, Hawaii, New Caledonia, and New Zealand, which rank high in quality of life and Human Development Index,[11][12] to the much less developed economies of Kiribati, Papua New Guinea, Tuvalu, Vanuatu, and Western New Guinea.[13]
 The largest and most populous country in Oceania is Australia, and the largest city is Sydney.[14]
 Puncak Jaya in Indonesia is the highest peak in Oceania at 4,884 m (16,024 ft).[15]